 What Happens When a Priority Date is Current

-National Visa Center Contact Information
+How to Contact the National Visa Center

 Email Form: Public Inquiry Form

 Be patient.
 NVC response times for email inquiries generally take 1 to 3 weeks.
 It may take them some time to answer your questions.
 Carefully submit your inquiry with all necessary information.
 The public inquiry form is also the appropriate way to inform the NVC of an address change that affects the petitioner or beneficiary.
-Phone-based customer service is available to immigrant visa inquiries only.
-During the COVID-19 outbreak, NVC has temporarily suspended nonimmigrant support.

 NVC Doesn’t Touch Adjustment of Status Cases